bopped/Adidas-Account-Creator/README.md

 - CD to the location via Terminal / CMD
 - python setup.py install
 - GmailDotGen should be installed.
 This is only a 1 time thing.
 You don't have to keep reinstalling.
+- Open config.json EDIT INSIDE THE "" e.g. First_Name:"John".
+DO NOT EDIT THE VARIABLE JUST THE NAME/ VALUES.
 - Run Adi Account Gen .py
 - When you are prompted for Prefix.
 It means enter everything before @gmail.com for instances:
 - simmy212@gmail.com > enter simmy212